WHAT’S THE PH OF YOUR FAVORITE BOTTLED WATER? TOP 6 WATER BRANDS COMPARED

 Unique quality: The water is untouched until you open the cap.

 Our Take On It: Fiji is admirable for its natural alkalinity and taste, as well as its natural volcanic filtration process that is similar to Waiakea.
 While Fiji definitely values the integrity of its water source, environmental practices are not in place to preserve the ecosystem from which it comes.
 This comes hand in hand with the fact that native Fijians living close to the water’s source are plagued by typhoid outbreaks because of the island’s faulty clean water supply.
-Not to mention, their signature bottle is made from Chinese plastic in a diesel-fueled plant and hauled thousands of miles to its consumers.
-In addition to being the number one imported bottled water in the United States, Fiji is available in 60 different countries across the globe, making it a major source of global recognition and legitimacy in the bottled water world.
+Not to mention, their signature water is made from Chinese plastic in a diesel-fueled plant and hauled thousands of miles to its consumers.
+In addition to being the number one imported bottle brand in the United States, Fiji is available in 60 different countries across the globe, making it a major source of global recognition and legitimacy in the bottled water world.
 Thus, the company could be a major industry leader and change-maker if they were to make environmental and ethical practices a pillar of the brand, something we hope they will work towards.

 Unique quality: Uses micro-filters, reverse osmosis and ultraviolet exposure to take their water to 99.9% purity.